-Obsessive-compulsive disorder (OCD) – codding according to DSM 5: 300.3/ICD 10: F42 – is a psychiatric disorder where patients feel the urge to perform repetitive actions or rituals and/or repeating thoughts.
-In the course of the illness the actions could evolve to sometimes very complex rituals.
-In case the patient resists t performing such actions he develops a severe anxiety.
-In some patients the OCD creates only compulsive thoughts which the patient is not able to resist.
+Obsessive-compulsive disorder (OCD) – coding according to DSM 5: 300.3/ICD 10: F42 – is a psychiatric disorder where patients feel the urge to perform repetitive actions or rituals and/or have repeating thoughts.
+During the course of the illness, the actions could evolve to sometimes very complex rituals.
+When the patient resists performing such actions, he develops severe anxiety.
+In some patients, the OCD creates only compulsive thoughts, which the patient is not able to resist.
 The most disturbing aspect of the compulsions is that the person affected is not able to stop them despite the knowledge that the compulsions are irrational.
-The patient feels that the compulsion is overwhelming him and doesn’t depend on his will.
+The patient feels that the compulsion is overwhelming him and does not depend on his will.
 The OCD rituals/intrusive thoughts usually run in cycles frequently taking a big part of the day interfering with normal life activities.
-The untreated obsessive-compulsive disorder tends to increase in severity trapping the patients in a vicious cycle of reciprocal rituals and intrusive thoughts which can lead to full invalidism.
-In contrary to patients affected by schizophrenia who are usually not able to recognize that their behavior/thinking is irrational, patients with OCD are fully aware of the fact that their thoughts/actions don’t make any sense and that they are – so to say- over imposed on them.
+The untreated obsessive-compulsive disorder tends to increase in severity trapping the patients in a vicious cycle of reciprocal rituals and intrusive thoughts, which can lead to full debilitation.
+In contrast to patients affected by schizophrenia, who are usually not able to recognize that their behavior/thinking is irrational, patients with OCD are fully aware of the fact that their thoughts/actions don’t make any sense and that they are – so to say- over imposed on them.

-The compulsions can be developed also by healthy individual such as ordering or collecting items, highly organized, restrictive daily routine and compulsive thoughts.
-The compulsions become clinically relevant if the person feels urged to perform them as an effect of an obsession, or the compulsions appear with a particular rigidity affecting significantly patient’s life.
-The compulsions can be qualified as a psychiatric disorder (OCD) if the person has to perform these actions to avoid severe distress.
-Other important criterion is that the compulsions are time-consuming (according to DSM 5 taking up more than one hour per day) and/or cause impairment patient’s social and professional functioning.
+The compulsions can also be developed by healthy individuals, such as when they order or collect items, are highly organized, have a restrictive daily routine and compulsive thoughts.
+The compulsions become clinically relevant if the person feels urged to perform them as an effect of an obsession, or the compulsions appear with a particular rigidity significantly affecting the patient’s life.
+The compulsions can be qualified as a psychiatric disorder (OCD) if the person must perform these actions to avoid severe distress.
+Another important criterion is that the compulsions are time-consuming (according to DSM 5 taking up more than one hour per day) and/or cause impairment of the patient’s social and professional functioning.

-Obsessive-compulsive disorder can appear as variety of symptoms such as washing compulsions, checking countless times things (e.g., locks on doors), performing rituals, arranging objects in certain way, repeating words and phrases or experiencing reciprocal thoughts often with disturbing content.
-Other symptoms are counting in certain way or performing some actions/rituals before being able to move to the normal life routine.
+Obsessive-compulsive disorder can appear as variety of symptoms, such as washing compulsions, checking things countless times (e.g., locks on doors), performing rituals, arranging objects in a certain way, repeating words and phrases, or experiencing reciprocal thoughts often with disturbing content.
+Other symptoms are counting in certain way, or performing some actions/rituals before being able to move to the normal life routine.

-The obsessive-compulsive disorder symptoms are related to such themes as symmetry, cleanliness, collecting and grouping objects as well as forbidden thought contents.
-The symptoms related to symmetry correlate with obsessional ordering, counting, grouping objects in certain – perfect and highly symmetric – way.
-The thought contents related to taboo subjects include intrusive and distressing thoughts of violent, sexual or blaspheme content.
-The symptoms grouped around cleanliness correlate with obsessions related to washing hands or excessive bathing up to dozen times per day, cleaning objects and fears of contamination.
-The hoarding compulsion and obsessions appears as obsessive collection of items with often not value.
+The obsessive-compulsive disorder symptoms are related to such themes as symmetry, cleanliness, collecting and grouping objects, as well as forbidden thought contents.
+The symptoms related to symmetry correlate with obsessional ordering, counting, and grouping objects in a certain – perfect and highly symmetric – way.
+The thought contents related to taboo subjects include intrusive and distressing thoughts of violent, sexual or blasphemous content.
+The symptoms grouped around cleanliness correlate with obsessions related to washing hands or excessive bathing up to dozens of times per day, cleaning objects and fears of contamination.
+The hoarding compulsion and obsessions appears as obsessive collection of items that often have no value.

-Some patients with obsessive-compulsive disorder could experience sexual obsessions with intrusive thoughts or images related to sexuality.
-Those obsessive thoughts can question patient’s sexual orientation or create highly disturbing images of sexual relationship with parents, children, family members or friends.
-Such sexual compulsions will be never put in action and are unrelated to patient’s sexual orientation or preferences.
-The patients could be extremely scared doubting themselves regarding whether they might act upon their woozy ideas.
+Some patients with obsessive-compulsive disorder could experience sexual obsessions with intrusive thoughts, or images related to sexuality.
+Those obsessive thoughts can question a patient’s sexual orientation, or create highly disturbing images of sexual relationship with parents, children, family members or friends.
+Patients never put sexual compulsions in action and they are unrelated to the patient’s sexual orientation or preferences.
+These patients could be extremely scared doubting themselves regarding whether they might act upon their inappropriate ideas.

 The genetic factors: Twin studies showed that the appearance of OCD happens more often by identical twins compared to non-identical twins.
-There is further evidence supporting the influence of genetics on OCD prevalence: individuals who suffer of OCD have more frequently first-degree family members affected by the same disorder.
+There is further evidence supporting the influence of genetics on OCD prevalence: individuals who suffer from OCD more frequently have first-degree family members affected by the same disorder.
 About 25% of OCD patients have an immediate family member with the same disorder.
 The OCD symptoms can be passed on from parents to children.
-It means that the biological vulnerability to OCD can be inherited.
+This means that the biological vulnerability to OCD can be inherited.

-The neurobiological factors such as the brain structure and – on a deeper level – the neurotransmitters, are interlinked with genetics.
-Using neuroimaging technologies allows brain mapping including the detection of functions in certain brain areas.
-The neuroimaging studies have shown that particular areas in the brain function differently in people with OCD compared to control group without OCD.
+The neurobiological factors, such as the brain structure and – on a deeper level – the neurotransmitters, are interlinked with genetics.
+Using neuroimaging technologies allows brain mapping, including the detection of functions in certain brain areas.
+Neuroimaging studies have shown that particular areas of the brain function differently in people with OCD as compared to a control group without OCD.
 This research suggests that OCD symptoms are related to communication errors among different parts of the brain in particular the frontal part of the brain such as the orbitofrontal and the anterior cingulate cortex.
-OCD could be caused by errors in the brain pathways which link areas responsible for judgment and planning with those involved in the autonomous reactions linked to the brain structure called amygdala.
-OCD sufferers show also abnormalities in neurotransmitter systems especially the serotonergic, dopaminergic and glutamate system.
+OCD could be caused by errors in the brain pathways, which link areas responsible for judgment and planning with those involved in the autonomous reactions linked to the brain structure called amygdala.
+OCD sufferers also show abnormalities in neurotransmitter systems especially the serotonergic, dopaminergic and glutamate system.

 Environmental factors: There are environmental stressors which can trigger the onset of OCD.
-These stressors include: major, stressful changes in living situation, illnesses, death of a loved one, professional or school-related problems or relationship concerns.
+These stressors include: majorly stressful changes in living situations, illnesses, death of a loved one, professional or school-related problems or relationship concerns.

-The treatment of Obsessive Compulsive Disorder – especially such with very severe life affecting symptoms- can be long and difficult.
-The evidence based studies show that the best treatment results can be achieved by using psychiatric medication in combination with psychotherapy.
+The treatment of Obsessive-Compulsive Disorder – especially such with very severe life changing symptoms- can be long and difficult.
+Evidence based studies show that the best treatment results can be achieved by using psychiatric medication in combination with psychotherapy.

 Historically the first effective medication used in the treatment of OCD was a tricyclic antidepressant called clomipramine.
 Nowadays the first line medications are the antidepressants belonging to the group of selective serotonin reuptake inhibitors (SSRIs).
-Recent research showed also a good efficacy of some antidepressants from the group of selective serotonin- norepinephrine reuptake inhibitors (SNRIs).
+Recent research also showed good efficacy of some antidepressants from the group of selective serotonin- norepinephrine reuptake inhibitors (SNRIs).
 There is also evidence that atypical antipsychotics can be helpful.
-In severe cases in order to suppress the OCD symptoms a combination of an antidepressant, antipsychotic and/or mood stabilizer could be necessary.
+In severe cases, in order to suppress the OCD symptoms, a combination of an antidepressant, antipsychotic and/or mood stabilizer could be necessary.

-The main therapeutic technique used in treatment of OCD is a variation of the Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP) which gradually expose the patients to situation triggering the compulsions trying to block the usual compulsive act associated with the obsession.
-In the course of treatment the level of exposer is increasing and the patient has to learn how to suppress the compulsion and tolerate the discomfort and anxiety caused by not following the compulsion (“response prevention”).
-ERP has a strong evidence base, and it is considered the most effective treatment for OCD.
+The main therapeutic technique used in treatment of OCD is a variation of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP).
+ERP gradually exposes the patients to situations triggering the compulsions trying to block the usual compulsive act associated with the obsession.
+During the course of treatment, the level of exposure is increased and the patient has to learn how to suppress the compulsion and tolerate the discomfort and anxiety caused by not following the compulsion (“response prevention”).
+ERP has a strong evidence base, and is considered the most effective treatment for OCD.

-In the past the psychoanalytical/psychodynamic psychotherapy has been used with good effect but there is little evidence based data related to this psychotherapeutic technic.
+In the past, psychoanalytical/psychodynamic psychotherapy has been used with good effect, but there is little evidence based data related to this psychotherapeutic technique.